RahaneSayali/RahaneSayali/README.md

 # 💫 What's kicking, little buddy?
 BTW I'm Sayali.. :
-🚀 I'm currently working on Full Stack Development<br>🍉 I'm looking to contribute as much as possible<br>💪🏻 I'm currently GDSC Lead at MET BKC<br> ☁  Reach out to me for Collaboration<br>🌱 Fun fact - I love to Travel<br>☕ Let's discuss books and have a coffee someday
+🚀 I'm currently working on Full Stack Development <br>🍉 I'm looking to contribute as much as possible<br>💪🏻 I'm currently GDSC Lead at MET BKC<br> ☁  Reach out to me for Collaboration<br>🌱 Fun fact - I'am not perfect in anything but Yes I try <br>☕ Let's discuss books and have a cup of coffee someday

 ## 🌐 Socials: